dippedincode/CV/README.md

 </div>

 ## Profile
-I am a full-stack software developer with over 10 years of web product experience in a number of roles within multinational companies.
-Following a career change into programming I now have a passion to craft new products in code, immerse myself in new technologies and continue to learn and grow as I do so.
+I am a full-stack software developer specialising in Java and my most recent role was as a developer for an asset finance software company.
 I am a graduate of Makers Academy where I have acquired the coding skills and techniques to help me on my way to becoming a world-class programmer.
+I also have over 10 years of web product experience in a number of roles within multinational companies.
+Following a career change into programming I now have a passion to craft software, immerse myself in new technologies and continue to learn and grow.

 I completed an undergraduate degree course in Engineering at Cambridge University and followed that with an MSc in Distributed Systems at the University of Kent.
 Since then I have worked in several technology roles for global companies and consumer brands.
-I am very glad to move into software development and continue my journey in technology.

 I have extensive commercial experience in web products.
-My last job was at an online gambling operator called Kindred whose main brand is Unibet.
-I was responsible for delivering new products and features, optimising customer journeys and producing compelling landing pages for marketing teams.
+One of my product roles was at an online gambling operator in which I was responsible for delivering new products and features, optimising customer journeys and producing compelling landing pages for marketing teams.
 Prior to this I worked on mobile content retailing platforms for Vodafone customers in several markets.

 I am now a Junior Software Engineer at Alfa Financial Software and I look forward to developing code for their asset finance software products.
 I aim to create and deliver innovative and robust solutions in an Agile environment, manage product backlogs and collaborate with stakeholders across business and technology teams.